Efficacy of regularized multi-task learning based on SVM models: Discussion

+{Note that we can reformulate M-SVM \eqref{svm2} as a standard SVM problem with $N$ training data \cite{evgeniou2004regularized}.
+If solving a SVM requires the time $\mathcal{O}(m_t^2)$ \cite{chang2011libsvm} for each task, the complexity of M-SVM would be $\mathcal{O}(N^2)$, where $N=\sum_{t=1}^{T}m_t$.
+Therefore, it is necessary to speedup M-SVM by using a parallelized computational structure when encountering the big data.
+To achieve this, we need to properly decompose the optimization problem \eqref{svm2} into $T$ subproblems for the $T$ tasks.
+For example, we can adapt a decomposing method from \cite{zhang2015parallel} to design the parallel algorithm for M-SVM.
+However, it is out of the scope of this work and will be left to future work.}

-Another attractive problem is to generalize our analysis framework to the regularized online multi-task learning settings, where large-scale data arrives in a sequential manner.
-Especially, it is interesting to analyze stochastic generalization error bounds in terms of the step sizes and approximation property of functional space, when the proposed regularization term in this paper is added into the conventional functional iteration.
+Another attractive problem is generalizing our analysis framework to the regularized online MTL problems, where the large-scale data arrive sequentially.
+Especially, it is interesting to analyze the stochastic generalization error bounds in terms of the step sizes and the approximation property of functional space when the various regularization terms are included in the functional iterations to model different task relations.